How to Troubleshoot Your HLS Live Stream

 However, technical issues sometimes arise.
 With live streaming, this often occurs with HLS streaming.
 HLS streaming is a video media protocol.
 It’s the most popular streaming method as it’s one of the best – and it’s used here at Dacast. the HLS protocol is reliable and widely compatible with the best modern technologies such as adaptive bitrate streaming protocols like H.265.
 This way, live streams and media files can be viewed on modern web browsers and mobile devices.

-In this article, we’re going to outline and detail how to identify and fix problems that may arise with your HLS video streaming.
+We’re going to outline and detail how to identify and fix problems that may arise with your HLS video streaming.
 We’re experts in video streaming and providing a professional-grade video streaming solution and platform to organisations, businesses and individuals alike.
 Our goal here is to give you the tools so that the next time a problem arises you’ll know exactly what to do.

 Using our 7-step process, we can diagnose and troubleshoot issues with live streaming and HLS streaming protocol.
 Read on, read through the steps and you’ll be armed with our top tips to keep your live media streams back up and running like clockwork.

-4. Check the bitrates
+• Check the Bitrates

-5. Firewall and ports
+• Firewall and Ports

 The first step in troubleshooting an HLS live stream error is to check your encoder.
 Encoder settings can cause a number of different problems.
 Therefore, this troubleshooting step can be divided into a number of sub-steps.
 If your encoder displays a message like “Streaming to primary,” your problem must be elsewhere.
 Move to step two if this is the case.